 America @ 250

-PBS and WKNO will air programs and specials about America's history leading up to the 250th anniversary of the country's founding in 2026.
+PBS and WKNO will air programs and specials about America, it's history & people, leading up to the 250th anniversary of the country's founding in 2026.

 .